ejohn977-modvar/Data-Science-Portfolio-Scripts/README.md

 # Data-Science-Portfolio-Scripts

-# In this repository lives the code I have produced since 06/2020 and 01/2021.
+# In this repository lives some of the code I have produced.
-# More to come as this is built up.